paulabergman/intro-to-biostats-r/chapter1.md

 barplot(table(diabetes$gender))

-# Draw a barplot of the variable 'age' in cardiac-dataset
+# Draw a histogram of the variable 'age' in cardiac-dataset
 hist(cardiac$age)

+# Draw a histogram of the variable 'bhr' (= "basal heart rate") in cardiac-dataset.
+Is there anything weird?
+boxplot(diabetes$chol~diabetes$gender)

+# Draw a boxplot for cholesterol ('chol') in diabetes- data by gender.
+boxplot(diabetes$chol~diabetes$gender)

+# Draw a scatter-plot for the variables maximum heart rate ('maxhr') and systolic blood pressure ('sbp') in cardiac-data
+plot(cardiac$maxhr,cardiac$sbp)

 ```

 *** =sct